Sussex Militia: 3rd (Reserve) Battalion

 On the outbreak of World War I the Special Reserve was embodied on 4 August and the 3rd Royal Sussex mobilised at Chichester before going to its war station at Dover.
 Its role throughout the war was to prepare reinforcement drafts of reservists, special reservists, recruits and returning wounded for the regular battalions serving overseas: the 1st Royal Sussex remained in India throughout the war, but the 2nd Bn went to France with the British Expeditionary Force and fought on the Western Front until the Armistice with Germany.
+The SR battalions also formed reserve battalions for the service battalions of 'Kitchener's Army'; 3rd (Reserve) Bn formed 10th (Reserve) Bn (see below) at Dover in October 1914.
 The SR battalions' secondary role was as garrison troops in Home Defence and 3rd (Res) Bn moved in May 1915 to Newhaven, where it remained in the Newhaven Garrison for the rest of the war.
 It was disembodied on 4 August 1919.